mkj-gram/rover-android/docs/android/installation-initialization.md

 `core`, which is always required) that you don’t need for your product.
 There are various reasons why you may not want to include all the Rover libraries in your project.
-For instance, you can save method count and APK size by leaving off libraries that you don't need.
+For instance, you can save method count and APK size by leaving off Rover libraries that you don't need.

 ---